-Candidates for the A.B. degree in the General College Course or in the Education Course may select music as a major field.
+Candidates for the A.B. degree in the General Course or in the Education Course may select music as a major field.
 The following requirements apply:

 - a.
-The general course requirements as prescribed for either the General College Course (see p.
-61) or the Education Course (see p.
-72). - b.
+The general course requirements as prescribed for either the General Course (see p.
+59) or the Education Course (see p.
+70). - b.
 Sufficient proficiency at the piano to pass the minimum keyboard test. - c.
-Participation in at least one music ensemble (choir, band, or orchestra) each semester.
+Participation in at least one music ensemble (choir, band, or orchestra) each semester. - d.
+The following courses in basic musicianship:

-d.
-The following courses in basic musicianship: Music 103-104, 203-204 (Theory) hours hours e.
-The specific course requirements for one of the following five areas o centration in music: f con- 1.
-MUSIC HISTORY AND LITERATURE Advanced courses in the History and Literature of Music hours 2.
-MUSIC THEORY 12 Advanced courses in Music Theory 12 Applied Music 8 Electives in Music 2-4 hours 3.
-SOLO INSTRUMENT OR VOICE †Applied Music (Private lessons in one instrument or voice) up to 16 Electives in Music 4.
-INSTRUMENTAL MUSIC EDUCATION Music 315-316 (Arranging) hours (Participation in at least one each semester) hours
+Music 103-104, 203-204 (Theory) 12 hours Music 305-306 (History of Music) 6 hours e.
+The specific course requirements for one of the following five areas of concentration in music:

+1. MUSIC HISTORY AND LITERATURE Advanced courses in the History and Literature of Music hours 2.
+MUSIC THEORY Advanced courses in Music Theory 12 Applied Music 8 Electives in Music 2-4 hours 3.
+SOLO INSTRUMENT OR VOICE †Applied Music (Private lessons in one instrument or voice) up to 16 Electives in Music hours hours 4.
+INSTRUMENTAL MUSIC EDUCATION Music 315-316 (Arranging) 6 Music 313-314 (Conducting) 2 Music 213-214 and/or 215-216 (Band and/or Orchestra) (Participation in at least one each semester) 8 †Applied Music (Private lessons on the major instrument, of hours hours which at least four semesters are required)